KrzysztofZaremba/KrzysztofZaremba.github.io/_pages/publications.md

  <br>
    <div align="justify">
-		This paper establishes the first causal link between relationship bargaining power and US pregnancy outcomes.
-I introduce a novel instrument based on randomness in sex at birth to address endogeneity in the availability of adult male partners, which proxies for female bargaining power.
-Higher female bargaining power causes fewer out-of-wedlock births, reduces chlamydia and hypertension in mothers, and lowers the incidence of low APGAR score in newborns.
-Connecting this to racial health disparities, Black women's limited partner prospects contribute to 5-10% of the racial health gap.
+		This paper provides the first causal evidence on how the strength of women’s position in the dating market influences maternal and neonatal health outcomes.
+I proxy the strength of women’s position by the availability of adult male partners.
+I introduce a novel instrument based on randomness in sex at birth to address the endogeneity of this variable.
+A stronger female position in the dating market leads to a reduction in out-of-wedlock births, lowers rates of chlamydia and hypertension in mothers, and decreases the incidence of low APGAR scores in newborns.
+Connecting this to racial health disparities, Black women’s limited partner prospects contribute to 5-10% of the racial health gap.
 Eliminating racial disparities in incarceration would prevent 200-700 adverse outcomes annually among Black mothers.
 </div>
   <br>
  <p align="center">